tothuhien/lsd2/README.md

 	- You want to calculate confidence intervals from 100 simulated trees.

-    `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100`
+    `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100 -s 1000`

-    (To calculate confidence intervals, the program generates simulated branch lengths using Poisson distributions whose mean equal to the estimated ones multiplied with sequence length.
-The default sequence length 1000 is used if nothing specified via option -s).
+    (To calculate confidence intervals, the sequence length is required via option -s.
+The program generates simulated branch lengths using Poisson distributions whose mean equal to the estimated ones multiplied with sequence length.
+In addition, a lognormal relaxed clock is also applied to the branch lengths.
+This ditribution has mean 1 and standard deviation settable by users with option -q, by default is 0.2.
+The bigger q is, the more your tree is relaxed and the bigger confidence intervals you should get).

 	- If all tips are supposed to have the same date, you can still estimate the rate but only relative dates.